sriharivishnu/sriharivishnu/README.md

 <h1 align="center"> Welcome! 👋 </h1>

 <div align="center">
   Hi!
-My name is <b>Srihari Vishnu</b>.
+My name is <b>Sri Vishnu</b>.
 I'm a software engineer with a passion for exploring new ideas and challenging myself.
   <br/>
   <br/>
 </div>

-🏫 I'm studying at the University of Waterloo (3rd year)
+🏫 I'm studying at the University of Waterloo (4th year)

-🏛️ Previously @Faire @TextNow @Dropbase
+🏛️ Incoming @ Jane Street.
+Previously @Snowflake @BitGo @Faire

- ⭐  I just finished working on creating a Go + Docker CLI application

- 🚀  I'm currently working on designing and implementing a database from scratch in Rust in a team of three
+🚀  I'm currently working on designing and implementing a database system from scratch in Rust!

 <h2 align="center"> Languages & Tools </h1>